-This is the first interviewee I’ve had on the podcast who offers single-sessions that cost over $1000!
+This is the first interviewee I’ve had on the podcast who markets her practice through social media and client referrals successfully enough to offer single sessions that cost over $1000!
 Granted, these are 4-hour sessions, but it was quite impressive to hear how this level of service is sold.

 When Gina Calderone first started out, she saw herself more as an in-home personal trainer even though she was a licensed physical therapist.
 As she took on more clients, she soon realized she wanted a dedicated space to work in, and she officially started a cash-based practice in 2004.
 Many of her training clients suffered from chronic pain, which led her to slowly edge back into her specialty of physical therapy.